-The provisions of the CCP (Art.
-1146 of the CCP and Art.
-1150 of the CCP) define the following obstacles for the recognition or enforcement of a foreign judgment, i.e. prerequisites, the occurrence of which excludes the principle of automatic recognition or leads to a refusal of a declaration of enforceability of a foreign judgment.
+The provisions of the CCP (Arts 1146 and 1150 of the CCP) define the following obstacles for the recognition or enforcement of a foreign judgment, i.e. prerequisites, the occurrence of which excludes the principle of automatic recognition or leads to a refusal of a declaration of enforceability of a foreign judgment.